hmcts/service-auth-provider-java-client/README.md

 The project uses [Gradle](https://gradle.org) as a build tool but you don't have install it locally since there is a `./gradlew` wrapper script.

-To build project please execute the following command:
+To build project execute the following command:

 ```bash
     ./gradlew build
 ```
 ## Configuration

-To use the services provided by this clients, they need to be instantiated in spring Configuration class
+To use the services provided by this clients, they need to be instantiated in spring `@Configuration` class, for example:

 ```java
    @Configuration
    @Lazy